jcausey-astate/quarto-exam-typst/README.md

 Examboxes support full content including lists, code blocks, and nested formatting.

+**Note:** When using `exam-question-display: narrow`, examboxes automatically constrain to the width specified by `exam-question-width` to align with other content in the left column.

 ### Answer Styling

 The `.answer` class provides subtle styling for marking answers in exams, with a light green background and darker green text.